Date: 02 August 2016

 - Eliminate all forms of violence against all women and girls in the public and private spheres, including trafficking and sexual and other types of exploitation.

-- Eliminate all harmful practices, such as child, early and forced marriage and female genital mutilation.
+- Eliminate all harmful practices, such as a child, early and forced marriage and female genital mutilation.

 - Recognise and value unpaid care and domestic work through the provision of public services, infrastructure and social protection policies and the promotion of shared responsibility within the household and the family as nationally appropriate.

 - Ensure women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life.

 - Ensure universal access to sexual and reproductive health and reproductive rights.

 - Undertake reforms to give women equal rights to economic resources.

 - Enhance the use of enabling technology, in particular information and communications technology, to promote the empowerment of women.

 - Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls at all levels.

 Gender equality and women empowerment is a diverse topic.
 There are scores of challenges that need to be addressed and technology alone is not enough to ensure that we reach our sustainable goals by 2030.
 As a nation, we need to reconstruct our stifled way of thinking about our country, our women and our health systems.
 We need our policymakers, corporates and private sector to demonstrate their commitment to our economy by taking action from the ground-level and we need to support those dedicated citizens who are trying to make a difference now.
 We must not only focus on empowering our broader female communities but also on women as individual people.
 Creative ideas should not be criticised as a tool to cultivate solutions, they must be encouraged.
 Entrepreneurship, co-action, social inclusion and participation must be promoted to build our future economy and more.